 CBT is the most commonly cited psychological alternative to more traditional medical and rehabilitation approaches to chronic pain management and has demonstrated efficacy for reducing pain and improving function in persons with a broad spectrum of pain-related conditions.
 However, patient access to CBT is restricted by lack of transportation, funds for travel, mobility, and trained therapists in certain geographic areas.
 One mechanism for potentially expanding access to CBT is the use of technology such as interactive voice response (IVR).
 IVR is a computerized interface that allows patients to report and receive information via their telephone using a toll free telephone number.
 There is emerging evidence that IVR-based interventions are effective for providing education, peer support, providing tailored messages to enhance adherence, and maintaining and enhancing treatment gains for patients with a range of chronic conditions.
 To our knowledge, this study represents the first trial of IVR-based CBT for chronic pain that uses IVR as the sole means to deliver CBT.
 It is one of the very few trials that compares a technology-assisted treatment to in-person treatment, the gold standard of care.

-The primary purpose of this study is to test the hypothesis that Veterans with CLBP receiving IVR-based CBT (ICBT) will demonstrate, relative to standard face-to-face CBT (CBT), non-inferior declines in reports of pain intensity as measured by the numeric rating scale at post-treatment and follow-up, within a margin of non-inferiority of 1.
+The primary purpose of this study is to test the hypothesis that Veterans with chronic low back pain receiving IVR-based CBT (ICBT) will demonstrate, relative to standard face-to-face CBT (CBT), non-inferior (not meaningfully worse) declines in reports of pain intensity as measured by the numeric rating scale at post-treatment and follow-up, within a margin of non-inferiority of 1.
 Secondarily, Veterans receiving ICBT, relative to CBT, will demonstrate non-inferior improvements in reports of physical and emotional functioning at post-treatment and follow-up.

 Treatment - Efficacy/Effectiveness Clinical Trial